Chilula: Historic villages

 Most of these settlements were on the east side of Redwood Creek.
 It was sunnier there and the trees less dense.
 The Chilulas also had temporary camps on Bald Hills, where they stayed during the summer and fall.
 They usually chose sites high on a ridge near a cool brook or stream.
 The Chilula's permanent homes in Redwood Creek basin were square structures made of redwood slabs.
 Small pieces of leftover wood were used to make drum frames, medicine boxes, and other items.
 The houses were built over dug-out pits.
 A notched plank served as a stairway leading down to them.
 Near the pit's center, a scooped-out area bordered by stones was used for fire.

 Legacy

-A 205' Cherokee-class US Navy oceangoing tugboat was christened the in 1945, and recommissioned in 1958 as the United States Coast Guard Cutter Chilula (WMEC-153), serving until 1991.
+A 205-foot Cherokee-class US Navy oceangoing tugboat was christened the in 1945, and recommissioned in 1958 as the United States Coast Guard Cutter Chilula (WMEC-153), serving until 1991.